 1

-The threshold issue is whether Dr. Roitman's testimony would have assisted the trier of fact within the meaning of Rule 702.
-According to Cohen, Dr. Roitman's testimony would have bolstered the contention that Cohen had a good faith belief that he was acting in accordance with the law, thereby negating the mens rea element of 26 U.S.C. § 7206(2), which requires that a defendant "[w]illfully"[6] assist *1124 in the filing of a false return.
-See Cheek v.
-United States, 498 U.S. 192, 201, 111 S. Ct.
-604, 112 L. Ed.
-2d 617 (1991) (holding that a defendant cannot be convicted of violating a federal tax law if he harbors a good faith belief that he was not violating any of the provisions of the tax laws).
-The government counters that Dr. Roitman's report was irrelevant because nothing in it suggested
+The threshold issue is whether Dr. Roitman’s testimony would have assisted the trier of fact within the meaning of Rule 702.
+According to Cohen, Dr. Roitman’s testimony would have bolstered the contention that Cohen had a good faith belief that he was acting in accordance with the law, thereby negating the

 that defendant was not capable of forming the requisite mens rea for the charged offenses.
-On the contrary, as the District Court found, Dr. Roitman's report did no more than explain why defendant intentionally violated his known legal duties.
-The report does not remotely suggest that defendant lacked the mental aptitude to understand his legal duties or the ability to act volitionally.
+On the contrary, as the District Court found, Dr. Roitman’s report did no more than explain why defendant intentionally violated his known legal duties.
+The report does not remotely suggest that defendant lacked the mental aptitude to understand his legal duties or the ability to act volition-ally.

 We reversed, reasoning that the excluded testimony

 would have offered an explanation as to how an otherwise normal man could believe that these financial instruments were valid and reject all evidence to the contrary.
-While Finley could and did testify about how and why he believed the instruments were valid, only a trained mental health expert could provide a counterweight to the government's allegations against Finley.
+While Finley could and did tеstify about how and why he believed the instruments were valid, only a trained mental health expert could provide a counterweight to the government’s allegations against Finley.

 Id. at 1013.